The Science of "Whiskey Dick" & How to Avoid It

 Get effective, affordable ED treatment... from your home!

-But Doesn’t Alcohol Increase Sexual Desire?
+Doesn’t Alcohol Increase Sexual Desire?

-• Alcohol is a depressant that slows your central nervous system, and nerves play a key role in your erection by sending impulses from your brain to the erectile tissue of your penis.
+• Alcohol is a depressant that slows your central nervous system, and nerves play a key role in your erection by sending impulses from your brain to the erectile tissues of your penis.
 By depressing your central nervous system, alcohol slows this process down, potentially making it harder for you to get and maintain an erection.

 • As a diuretic, alcohol speeds up your body’s process of removing fluids through your renal system.
 This is why you’ll usually need to pee more often when you drink a lot of beer, wine or other beverages that contain alcohol.
 By making you urinate often, alcohol can cause dehydration and reduce your total blood volume.
 Since erections are all about healthy blood flow, this can make it even harder to get and maintain an erection.